Plan an automatic user provisioning deployment in Microsoft Entra ID

 Plan user and group provisioning

-If you enable user provisioning for enterprise apps, the Azure portal controls its attribute values through attribute mapping.
+If you enable user provisioning for enterprise apps, the Microsoft Entra admin center controls its attribute values through attribute mapping.

 Determine operations for each SaaS app

-Each application may have unique user or group attributes that must be mapped to the attributes in your Azure AD.
+Each application may have unique user or group attributes that must be mapped to the attributes in your Microsoft Entra ID.
 Application may have only a subset of CRUD operations available.